Demon Island: Production

 Originally, the piñata monster was played by an actor in a rubber suit, and the film contained no computer effects.
 After the final cut, computer effects were added to make the monster more frightening.

 Reception

 Bruce Eder of Allmovie praised the film's evoking of numerous horror films from past decades, and said, "The plot is clever, turning logic on its head in grisly fashion and twisting around some of the conventions of the modern horror genre."
 Additionally praising the inventive deaths, "nutty lightheartedness", and set design, he concluded, "Piñata: Survival Island ... is not a great movie, just a better, cleverer movie than one would expect from this genre at this late date and also a great deal of fun."
 Felix Vasquez of Cinema Crazed regarded it as a guilty pleasure which seems deliberately ridiculous.
 He commented, "Sure, this is an age old formula, but I’ve never seen it put to such use before.
 There’s nothing but fun in this film and you can’t help laugh at the horrendous acting by the cast ..."

+Barbara Kingsolver's 2022 novel Demon Copperhead makes lighthearted reference to the film, in chapter 40, when the protagonist sees it at a drive in.